 This specification extends ERC-20 approvals with an expiration timestamp.
-Existing approve(address,uint256) calls remain valid, but approvals created through that function expire after the token contract’s default maximum approval duration.
-If the token also implements ERC-2612, approvals created through permit expire under the same default-duration rule without changing the permit signature.
-A new function allows token owners to approve a spender for a shorter duration, and a new view function exposes the stored allowance and its expiration.
+Existing approve(address,uint256) calls remain valid, but approvals created through that function expire after the token contract’s default maximum approval duration unless the spender is treated as legacy-compatible.
+If the token also implements ERC-2612, approvals created through permit use the same default-duration rule and legacy-compatible exception without changing the permit signature.
+A new function allows token owners to approve a spender for a shorter duration, and a new view function exposes the allowance and its expiration.

 Motivation